daiolupo/project-journal/journal.md

 Features to be tested include the following:

-1. As a developer/tester, test the route GET requests status code 400.
-2. As a developer/tester, test the route GET requests status code 404.
-3. As a developer/tester, test the route POST requests status code 400.
+1. As a developer/tester, test the route POST requests status code 400.
-4. As a developer/tester, test the route POST requests status code 404.
+2. As a developer/tester, test the route POST requests status code 404.
-5. As a developer/tester, test the route PATCH requests single content by.
+3. As a developer/tester, test the route PATCH requests single content by.
-6. As a developer/tester, test the routes PATCH request status code equals to 200
+4. As a developer/tester, test the routes PATCH request status code equals to 200
-7. As a developer/tester, test the routes PATCH request status code equals to 404
+5. As a developer/tester, test the routes PATCH request status code equals to 404
-8. As a developer/tester, test the route DELETE request single content by id.
+6. As a developer/tester, test the route DELETE request single content by id.
-9. As a developer/tester, test the route DELETE request status code equals to 200.
+7. As a developer/tester, test the route DELETE request status code equals to 200.
-10. As a developer/tester, test the route DELETE request status code equals to 404.
+8. As a developer/tester, test the route DELETE request status code equals to 404.

 **Features not to be tested**